historic-trails/website/sites/watrous-la-junta.md

 ## Who's land is it, anyway?
 The Spanish in New Mexico

 When the Mexican government began to grant land to settlers, the "road to total disposession of Jicarillas from their traditional country"[^Tiller34] began.
 The grants effectively "created an elite group of merchants, landholders, and politicans in Northern New Mexico in the heart of Jicarilla land" [^Tiller35].
+The land of La Junta was granted to a group of ten men in 1843, named after one of the original signers, John Scolly.

 ## [The Scolly Land Grant](https://www.topozone.com/map-print/?lat=35.790597&lon=-104.9816685&title=Watrous%20Topo%20Map%20in%20Mora%20County%20New%20Mexico)
 {% include figure.html